tech · 06 Jan 2025

 To automatically transmit data in real time, RPM devices require a stable internet connection, which may not be a given for patients in remote areas or with poor internet infrastructure.
 Battery depletion, software glitches, slow processing times, and hardware failures can also impact data transmission, leading to data loss, delays, and disruptions in monitoring.

-To improve the system’s reliability, your RPM ecosystem should implement redundancy measures, such as multiple communication channels, that help prevent connectivity issues.
+To improve the system’s reliability, your RPM ecosystem should implement redundancy measures, such as multiple communication channels and offline mode of operation with batch operations, where needed, that will help mitigate connectivity issues.
 The system should also employ low-power protocols to reduce energy consumption, while regular maintenance and software updates can help maximize device efficiency and foster smooth data transmission.

 Patient adoption and training